MSHSL State Debate Tournament

 - Even if you don’t know the "technical" way to answer theory, do your best to respond.
 I don't really care if you use theory jargon - just do your best.

-- "Theory is bad" or "theory doesn't belong in PF" are also not arguments I'm very sympathetic to.
+- "Theory is bad" or "theory doesn't belong in PF" are not arguments I'm very sympathetic to.

 Kritiks: